-OpsMx address three common use cases with Spinnaker:
+OpsMx address three prevalent use cases with Spinnaker:

 - Automated Canary Analysis

-This is the most common use case for enterprises who are interested in canary deployment to reduce risk.
-If the Canary deployment analysis fails (Figure 3) , the pipeline is stopped for further diagnostics of the release.
+Automated Canary Analysis is the most well-known use case for enterprises who are interested in canary deployment to reduce risk.
+If the Canary deployment analysis fails (Figure 3), the pipeline execution terminates for further diagnostics of the release.